Williot Swedberg: Celta

-On 17 June 2022, Swedberg transferred to Celta de Vigo in La Liga, signing a contract until the summer of 2027.
+On 17 June 2022, Swedberg transferred to Celta Vigo in La Liga, signing a contract until the summer of 2027.
 The fee was reportedly set at around €5 million, plus bonuses and a sell-on clause, making it a record breaking transfer for Hammarby.

 His first goal for Celta de Vigo was against Almería; a late goal to win the match 3-2 on 2 September 2023.

+Swedberg bagged a brace against Real Madrid in a 2–0 win at the Bernabéu in December 2025.
+He was named as the Best Under-23 Player in December.

 International career

 Swedberg scored in his debut for the Sweden U17 national team in a 3–1 friendly win against Norway on 17 September 2019.

-Sweden made his debut for the Sweden national team on 8 June 2024 in a 0–3 friendly loss against Serbia at Friends Arena.
-He substituted Anthony Elanga in the 62nd minute.
+Swedberg made his debut for the Sweden national team on 8 June 2024, in a 0–3 friendly loss against Serbia at the Friends Arena.
+He came off the bench to replace Anthony Elanga in the 62nd minute.

 Style of play

 A right-footed player with good technique, Swedberg is often deployed as an attacking central midfielder.
 He is a space operator and likes to get into the vacated spaces and make movements off-the-ball, much like Thomas Müller and Donny van de Beek.
 Known for his first touch and vision, Swedberg tends to often pass or carry the ball into the penalty area.